This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - does not impose on the undertakings concerned restrictions that are not indispensable to the attainment of these objectives; and

-- does not afford such undertakings the possibility of eliminating competition in respect of a substantial part of the products in question.
+- does not afford those undertakings the possibility of eliminating competition in respect of a substantial part of the products in question.

 Abuse of dominance